OCA/server-tools/base_remote/README.rst

 =====

 When installed, all remotes will be stored by `hostname` on `res.remote`.
-They can be viewed on `Settings / Users & Companies / Remotes`.
+They can be viewed on `Settings / Remotes`.
 The last Ip of the remote will be stored.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas